FilipinoAkoShaders/onlyjs-cli/README.md

 ```

 Note: JavaScript running in OnlyJS system can potentially access sensitive information and execute malicious code.
 Carefully review and test any code that interacts with native features, and use appropriate security measures.

+Note: OnlyJS System is currently buggy.
+Please report an issue if you found an issue!

 # License
 This project is licensed under the MIT License.